-Country-code TLDs are generally run by the country to which the TLD is delegated, unless the country has further delegated operational authority to another entity.
+Country Code TLDs are typically run by the country to which the TLD is delegated unless the country has further delegated operational authority to another entity.
 Each ccTLD operator is permitted to establish the rules and policies governing when and to whom it will permit registration of domain names.

 Disputes may not be filed across different policies.
 For instance, if you have a dispute over a .com domain name and a .us domain name, two complaints must be filed as different policies are implicated.

-Determining which ccTLDs have adopted the UDRP, which have adopted their variant, and which are silent is complex.
-To the right is a list of many ccTLDs that have adopted the UDRP and are able to be handled by Forum.
-This list is always subject to change and potential parties should research the current status of a ccTLD's dispute resolution policies before deciding upon how to proceed.
+Determining which ccTLDs have adopted the UDRP, which have adopted a variant, and which are silent is complex.
+Below is a list of many ccTLDs that have adopted the UDRP and are able to be handled by FORUM.
+This list is always subject to change and potential parties should research the current status of a ccTLD’s dispute resolution policy before deciding upon how to proceed.